Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: EXPERIMENT

 By varying the releasing position of the sphere, $v_{0}$ (and $\omega_0$) can be controlled.
-Experimental runs with identical conditions were repeated five times to check the reproducibility.
-Before each experimental run, granular layer was completely refreshed to assure the homogeneously flat initial condition.
-Dynamics of the sphere's motion during the rolling-up process was captured by a high-speed camera (Omron Sentech, STC-MBS163U3V) with $200$~fps and $0.21$~mm/pixel resolution (image size:~1,080$\times$1,440 pixels).
-From the acquired images, we measured the instantaneous position and rolling posture of the sphere, the maximum travel distance $L$ and penetration depth $\delta$.
+Experimental runs with identical conditions are repeated five times to check the reproducibility.
+Before each experimental run, the granular layer is completely refreshed to ensure the homogeneously flat initial condition.
+In specific, we remove all glass beads from the box after each experimental run and pour them again.
+Then, the flat surface is maintained.
+The mass of glass beads in the box is 1.68 $\pm$ 0.02~kg, resulting in $\varphi = 0.64 ~\pm~0.01$.
+The dynamics of the sphere's motion during the rolling-up process was captured by a high-speed camera (Omron Sentech, STC-MBS163U3V) with $200$~fps and $0.21$~mm/pixel resolution (image size:~1,080$\times$1,440 pixels).
+From the acquired images, we measure the instantaneous position and rolling posture of the sphere, the maximum travel distance $L$, and penetration depth $\delta$.